Microchip-MPLAB-Harmony/core_apps_sam_l10_l11/readme.md

 ﻿[![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Harmony 3 core library application examples for SAM L10/L11 family
+# Harmony 3 Driver and System Service examples for SAM L10/L11 family

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller and microprocessor devices.
 Refer to the following links for more information.